RakhithJK/Tyrrrz-LightBulb-wiki/Troubleshooting.md

 ### Nothing is happening

-You may experience that despite LightBulb being enabled, the screen doesn't change.
-This could happen due to several reasons.
+You may experience that, despite LightBulb being enabled, the screen color doesn't change in any way.
+This could happen due to several reasons:

 - **Outdated drivers**.
 Make sure you're using the latest version of drivers available for your GPU.
 - **DisplayLink**.
 Monitors connected via DisplayLink dock don't allow changing gamma by default.
 Refer to [this post](https://support.displaylink.com/knowledgebase/articles/1886413-how-to-enable-night-light-or-f-lux-on-displaylink) for a workaround.